vuestorefront/storefront-ui/apps/docs/components/components/displaycontent.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: Display Content component provide title, subtitle and description for your banners.
+It can be wrapped with Display or Hero component to position the content inside.
 ---

 # Display Content

-Display Content component provide title, subtitle and description for your banners.
-It can be wrapped with Display or Hero component to position the content inside.
+{{ $frontmatter.description }}

 <Generate />